lj020326/Ansible-inventory-file-examples/tests/ansible-groupvars-examples/README.md

 ```

-In this example, we have a playbook with below content.
-Using this playbook, we try to print variables from various directories in a hierarchy under `./inventory/group_vars`.
+In this example, we have a playbook with below content:

+File `ansible_group_vars_dir.yml`
 ```yaml

 - hosts: host-one